nic-dgl104-winter-2024/rrj-BasranS/README.md

 3. What types of open source projects do you find yourself most drawn to?
 Is there an obvious connection between them?

    I am mostly interested in open-source projects that involve JavaScript.
-Since I am familiar with JavaScript, I find these projects more acheiveable and meaningful contributions for
+Since I am familiar with JavaScript, I find these projects more acheiveable and meaningful contributions for contributing.
+I have more interest in storybook and mermaid.
-   contributing.

 5. Is the programming language that you chose last week still the right choice?
 Should you consider alternatives?